 - Class begins at 3:55 PM and continues until 6:45 PM.
-Please arrive promptly since all announcements will be made at the start of each class meeting. - I encourage you to bring a notebook, tablet, or computer to class, for notetaking and active learning activities.
-However, please do not spend time in class using social media or doing work not related to this class; the goal is for our time together to be focused and engaged, and I encourage you to adopt strategies that will help both you and your classmates.

-- The course is structured with active learning activities, group discussion, and short lectures.
+Please arrive promptly since all announcements will be made at the start of each class meeting.
+If enrollment exceeds the assigned classroom capacity, please arrive/leave class in a manner that does not create congregating in the halls and allows for disinfecting of your seating area. - I encourage you to bring a notebook, tablet, or computer to class, for notetaking and active learning activities.
+However, please do not spend time in class using social media or doing work not related to this class; the goal is for our time together to be focused and engaged, and I encourage you to adopt strategies that will help both you and your classmates. - The course is structured with active learning activities, group discussion, and short lectures.
 For this reason, I expect you will actively participate by responding to questions posed by myself or your colleagues.
-There is no mandatory attendance policy in the class however, active participation and the exercises requires your engagement.
+There is no formal attendance policy in the class, however, active participation and the exercises requires your engagement.
 To facilitate a collegial learning process, you should have reviewed all the assigned materials prior to class. - Please aim to communicate with me if you have concerns.
-I can address most of your questions before or after class, during office hours, or over email.
+I can probably address most of your questions before or after class, during office hours, or over email.
 The office hours listed on the first page are not the only times when I will be available to meet.
 If the listed times don't suit your schedule, please send me an e-mail (mlofton@uga.edu) and propose three alternative times you could meet and I will let you know which option works best.
 Please send me an email that concisely articulates your question(s) or concerns.
-I will check my email regularly and make every effort to respond to your question(s) in a timely manner, within 24-hours. - You will be required to submit your assignments to the electronic drop-box at the course eLC website.
+I will check my e-mail regularly and make every effort to respond to your question(s) in a timely manner, within 24-hours. - You will be required to submit your assignments to the electronic drop-box at the course eLC website.
 For the group assignments, please provide one submission per group and list all group members.
-Let me know as soon as possible if you can't deliver an assignment on time due to emergencies. - Extra credit will be provided for attending the Government Finance Officers Association (GFOA) student chapter guest talk meetings.
-You can receive up to three extra points on one of your exam grades for attending a GFOA guest talk and providing a one-page double spaced evaluation of how topics covered in the course were addressed in the guest talk.
-If you take this opportunity, please provide your evaluation by the last day of in-person class.
+Let me know as soon as possible if you can't deliver an assignment on time due to emergencies.